 Wood – Wood garage doors have been around the longest and are the most commonly used by residents today.
 They are easily customized, allowing them to fit any size or shape garage.
 The most common reason people go with wooded garage doors is that they are able to withstand even extreme temperatures.

 Steel – Steel garage doors may be the best choice for you if you do not want to undergo too much maintenance.
 The kinds of doors are strong and sturdy; it would take a lot for them to be broken down.
 They could easily handle very harsh weather conditions.

 Aluminum – Aluminum garage doors shares most of the characteristics as steel, but are much more light weight if you compare the two.
 In addition, they are easy to install and offer extreme durability.
 For those who are more budget friendly, you may want to go with the aluminum.

 Vinyl – Vinyl garage doors are often referred to as “child proof” because they are incredibly hard to break or dent.
 Minor dents will also not be visible because of its material.
 One downside to vinyl doors is that you may be limited in options for colors and designs.

-Check out this article for style ideas for your dream garage door!..
+Check out this page about garage door styles ideas for your dream garage door!..